enzuru/.emacs.d/README.md

 ![exwm on Slackware](images/exwm.png "My .emacs.d running exwm on Slackware")

-This is my `.emacs.d/` directory.
+This handcrafted repo contains a selection of nearly one hundred of the finest packages ever written for Emacs, all working in harmony with one another.

 When I was starting off with GNU Emacs, other people's customizations were deeply helpful for me as a starting point; some of those customizations still find a home in my Emacs instance today.
 In the spirit of free software, I hope that I can pass on the good will.

 This repository includes submodules, so you will want to pull the code like this: